Abucheri/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 		- Your file should contain the exact password, no new line, no extra space
 		- Hint: The program prints “OK” when the password is correct

+10. Palindromes
+	- A palindromic number reads the same both ways.
+The largest palindrome made from the product of two 2-digit numbers is `9009` = `91` × `99`.
+	- Find the largest palindrome made from the product of two 3-digit numbers.
+		- Save the result in the file `102-result`
+		- Your file should contain the exact result, no new line, no extra space